daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_connectortutorial.md

     ![Modeler create Agent](/images/tutorials/csvconnector/modeler-add-agent-contact.png)

-4. Create attributes BirthDate and PhoneNo
+4. On Agent *"Contact"*, create the following attributes:

+- BirthDate

+- PhoneNo

-4. Navigate to tab *"[Data Behaviours](https://docs.numbersbelieve.com/omnia3_modeler_datasources.html)"*, and define a behaviour to be executed on *"ReadList"*.
+5. Navigate to tab *"[Data Behaviours](https://docs.numbersbelieve.com/omnia3_modeler_datasources.html)"*, and define a behaviour to be executed on *"ReadList"*.
 This behaviour will be used for Query and List requests for this entity.

     Remember to **change** the variable **```filePath```** and **```csvSplitChar```** with your csv file full path and the character configured as the CSV column delimiter.